brynisanjez1995/corteva-code-challenge/README.md

 ## Installation

+- The app requires a PostgreSQL instance to connect to.
+Setup the database (e.g. using [docker](https://www.docker.com/blog/how-to-use-the-postgres-docker-official-image/))
+- Create `weather` schema in the database
 - Set following ENV vars for PostgresSQL connection
     - `DATABASE_NAME`
     - `DATABASE_USER`
     - `DATABASE_PASSWORD` (TODO - encrypt)
     - `DATABASE_HOST`
     - `DATABASE_PORT`
-- Create `weather` schema in the PostgreSQL database
 - Install dependencies:
     - `cd src/weather`
     - `poetry install`
-- Run migrations:
+- Run DB migrations:
     - `python manage.py makemigrations`
     - `python manage.py migrate`
-- Run server
+- Run the API server:
     - `python manage.py runserver`
-- Ingest data using
+- Ingest data:
+    - Set the following ENV vars for input and output file dirs
+      - `INPUT_PATH`
+      - `PROCESSED_PATH`
     - `src/weather/scripts/ingest.py`
 - Access endpoints:
     - `http://{host}:{port}/api/weather`
     - `http://{host}:{port}/api/weather/stats`
     - `http://{host}:{port}` (swagger endpoint)

+## Test
+- `cd src/weather`
+- `python manage.py test`

+## Deployment

+Ideally, for production deployment to a cloud provider like `AWS`, we'll package the application into a docker image and spawn a new EC2 instance to deploy the app.
+Overall, the following steps would be needed:
+- Create a PostgreSQL instance using `Amazon RDS`
+- Create a `Dockerfile` with instructions to build the application image
+- Upload the image to `Amazon Elastic Container Registry`
+- Spawn an `EC2` instance to deploy the image
+- Configre load balancer to manage traffic across instances
+- Use Amazon cloudwatch for monitoring
+- Modify the ingestion script to read files from `Amazon S3` and schedule it using `AWS Lambda`

 ## Data Model